-We adopt safer recruitment practices and will not agree or commence on individuals' employment or voluntary work until a satisfactory Disclosure and Barring (DBS) check has been obtained and other checks, such as references have been received.
+We adopt safer recruitment practices and will not agree or commence on individual's employment or voluntary work until a satisfactory Disclosure and Barring (DBS) check has been obtained and other checks, such as references have been received.
+For the purpose of potential employees visiting and undertaking 'taster' sessions they are paired with a lead member of staff for the duration of the visit and remain in constant view at all times, no intimate care is undertaken by them during this time.
 All offers of employment are subject to the satisfactory completion of such checks.
-U-Check is our chosen agency to undertake DBS checks.
+Changes to legislation regarding vetting means that are two ways for applicants to register with U-Check on line vetting service (self registration) U-check is our chosen agency to undertake DBS checks.